freedom-manufaktur/OutlookIntegration/Documentation/OutlookIntegration Installation and Registration Manual.md

 For example in Kubernetes Dashboard \
 ![Docker Kubernetes Running](Images/Kubernetes%20Running.png)

+## Post Installation check
+As a result of this chapter you should have the following information at your disposal:
+* Outlook Integration Service URL (e.g. `https://addin.MyCompany.com`)

+You should be able to call `https://addin.MyCompany.com/healthcheck` from a users machine (use a regular browser) and get a `200 OK` response.

 # 2. Entra ID (Azure AD) Application registration

+> Note: Before you begin this chapter, you **should** know your *Outlook Integration Service URL* from the previous chapter.

 1. Open the [Entra ID - App registrations](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType~/null/sourceType/Microsoft_AAD_IAM) portal.